-If you are just beginning with coding, I’d recommend going for the free software and applications.
-Later on, you can upgrade to a paid alternative with more functionalities and better support.
+If you are just beginning with coding, I recommend going for the free version of each tool below.
+Later on, you can upgrade to a paid version for more features and better support.

 Basically, your toolkit will consist of the following programs and tools: